PRX/Porter/README.md

 ### Copy

 `Copy` tasks create copies of the job's source file.
 Each copy task creates one copy, but a job can include any number of copy tasks.
-Currently the only supported destination mode is `AWS/S3`.
+Currently supported destination modes are `AWS/S3` and `FTP`.
 Copy tasks **do not** check if an object already exists in the given location.

 The `Time` and `Timestamp` in the output represent approximately when the file finished being copied.